cronofear-dev/CLAssetEditor/README.md

 Things will be added as I need them in my project.
 For now, the following is planned:

-- Bindings to editor events (Save, Close Editor, Focus Tab, etc).
-- Add a button to the toolbar to reload the custom asset editor (useful when developing the editor tool, calls `CLAssetEditorUtility.Run()`).
+- Add more editor bindings as needed.
-- Add a button to the toolbar to save a default layout (calls `CLAssetEditorUtility.SaveDefaultLayout()`)
+- Add a button to the toolbar to save a default layout (calls `CLAssetEditorUtility.SaveDefaultLayout()`).
+Maybe add it to `File->Save`` so designers don't save layouts accidentally?
+- Override the `Browse to` button to browse the `CLAssetEditorUtility` instead

+Nice to have:

+- Find a way to add a `Browse to` functionality for each tab in the custom editor (Browse to the EditorUtilityWidget contained by the tab).
+- Investigate a way to add 1 or more BP widgets to the toolbar.

 # Limitations and Known Issues